skx/sysbox/README.md

 ## http-get

 Very much "curl-lite", allows you to fetch the contents of a remote URL.
-SSL errors, etc, are handled, but there are zero configuration options.
+SSL errors, etc, are handled, but only minimal options are supported.

 ## install